 By Dr. Tess Mauricio

 Doing the wrong thing can certainly speed up your skin’s aging process, and you might be surprised at what some of those no-no’s are.
-Here are 5 ways to ensure you continue to put your best face forward:
+Here are 5 beauty tips to ensure you continue to put your best face forward:

 1. Avoid drinking through straws.

 I’m sure many of you drink dark sodas, tea and coffee through a straw to prevent staining your pearly whites or to avoid putting your mouth on a can or bottle, right?
 Do Not Sip From a Straw!
 It’s causing fine lines around your mouth, a sign of premature aging to your facial skin area.
 Over the long-term, pursing your lips to sip out of a straw causes extra wrinkles around the mouth.

 2. Train yourself to sleep on your back.

 Resting your face on the pillow in the same way every night for years on end leads to wrinkles.
 Called sleep lines, these wrinkles eventually become etched on the surface of the skin and no longer disappear when the head is not resting on the pillow.
 Women, who tend to sleep on their sides, are most likely to see these lines appear on their chin and cheeks.
 Men tend to notice these lines on the forehead since they usually sleep with the face pressed face down on the pillow.
 People who sleep on their backs do not develop these wrinkles since their skin does not lie crumpled against the pillow.

 3. Pull down the shade in an airplane.